 In the UK, opposite-sex couples can marry in a civil or religious ceremony.
 Same-sex couples can only get married in a civil ceremony.
 Same-sex couples can only marry in a religious ceremony if the religious organisation has agreed to carry out same-sex weddings, and the premises for the marriage is registered to marry same-sex couples.

-Once the 28 days have passed and there are no objections, the civil marriage ceremony can take place which will be in the local register office or local authority approved premises.
+Once the 28 days have passed and there are no objections, the civil marriage ceremony can take place which will be in the local registry office or local authority approved premises.
 The marriage will be conducted by someone who is legally authorised to register marriages and vows will be exchanged, although they will not contain any religious references.
 Once completed, both partners will need to sign the marriage register which will need to be witnessed by two witnesses over the age of 16.

 A religious wedding can take place at a church, chapel or other registered building.
 Vows will be exchanged between the couples and once completed the couple will need to sign the marriage register in the presence of two witnesses over the age of 16.